stt-datacore/website/static/crew/picard_mambo_crew.md

 rarity: 5
 series: tng
 memory_alpha:
-bigbook_tier: 3
+bigbook_tier: 2
 events: 12
 in_portal: true
 published: true
 ---

-[_A slightly goofy, endearing, dancing_](https://www.youtube.com/watch?v=2YvJt86EMGg&t=161) Jean-Luc was certainly feeling his oats after a trip to the Ba'ku planet and it shows in this card.
-Picard events aren't nearly as frequent as his massive number of variants might suggest, but he still owns double 1k bases (#1 SCI) to make an impact when they do come around.
-Those bases are even more impressive when you consider the chunk of stats his card has allocated to proficiencies.
-In the gauntlet he owns two ranked pairs, including the #1 DIP/CMD.
-It's the most competitive pairing in the game, but combined with a thick roll of DIP sandwiched between Gowron and Guinan (#3), he's still plenty effective.
+A slightly goofy, endearing, dancing Jean-Luc was certainly feeling his oats after a trip to the Ba'ku planet and it shows in this card.
+One of the rare times a crew moves upward in the Big Book, Mambo's dual 1k bases are in line for an uptick in weekend usefulness with ST:Picard debuting in 2020.
+Between regular event work and strong gauntlet credentials including big DIP and DIP/CMD rolls, Mambo will perform in several corners of your gameplay.

-His voyage number pops, but  [_Mambo's number one, two, three-four-five_](https://www.youtube.com/watch?v=EK_LN3XEcnw&t=18)  in the DIP/SCI ranks which is curiously quite common at the top of the charts.
-That's not to say he's redundant, in fact if anything his utility over cards like Xindi Insectoid or Sarah Sisko make him the more useful piece most of the time.
+His voyage scorehas held up well, but Mambo's number one, two, three-four-five in the DIP/SCI ranks which is curiously quite common at the top of the charts.
+That's not to say he's superfluous, in fact if anything his utility over cards like Xindi Insectoid or Sarah Sisko make him the more useful piece most of the time.
+If he's hanging around your roster (or inbox) at 1/5, consider feeding him some honor if he offers what you need.